-- Within 30 days of the date the care plan was completed.
+- Within 30 days of the date the Support Plan was completed.
 Sending the first letter is considered the first attempt. - If no service provider signature received, a second attempt to obtain the service provider(s) signature must be done again within 60 days of the date the plan was completed.
 Document this follow-up attempt in your case notes.

-Member decision to share support plan information with EW Providers and CCs requirement to obtain their signatures is required for:
+Member decision to share Support Plan information with EW Providers and CCs requirement to obtain their signatures is required for:

-- Initial assessments - Annual assessments - Changes to existing plan and anytime a new EW or PCA (if applicable) service is added throughout the year. (i.e., changes in hours/units, change in service provider, new service).
-CC must discuss the member's decision to Share Care Plan/MnC support plan Information with EW and PCA (if applicable) Providers - If the member agreed to share this updated care plan information with the EW and/or PCA provider(s) if applicable, follow the same steps for sending the information and obtaining service provider signature as outlined above.
+- Initial assessments

+- Annual assessments

+- Changes to existing plan and anytime a new EW or PCA (if applicable) service is added throughout the year. (i.e., changes in hours/units, change in service provider, new service).
+CC must discuss the member's decision to Share Support Plan Information with EW and PCA (if applicable) Providers

+If the member agreed to share this updated Support Plan information with the EW and/or PCA provider(s) if applicable, follow the same steps for sending the information and obtaining service provider signature as outlined above.